CLI Tool

 # Error: Rate limit exceeded (429)

-runhuman tokens balance
+runhuman orgs balance org_abc123

 Config File Issues